-The planetarium offers free weekly lunchtime shows on Fridays for the SF State community and members of the public.
+The planetarium offers free weekly lunchtime shows for the SF State community and members of the public.
 On request, and schedule permitting, we also do shows for non-astronomy classes.
 For example, we have provided shows for pre-service teachers in the College of Education, math classes, journalism classes, the COSE Dean's office staff, the Human Resources office staff.
-On request, and schedule permitting, we also provide shows for other colleges, and for community organizations.
+On request, and schedule permitting, we also provide shows for other colleges, and for community organizations in addition to K-12 school groups.
 We prefer that the size of the group be at least 20.

-What to do if you want a show?
+What to do if you want to schedule a show at a different time for your group?

 What are the shows like?